On this page

 Equitable Education promoted in new book

 The book Ki te hoe!
-Education for Aotearoa, co-edited by Dr Pania Te Maro, was published.
+Education for Aotearoa, co-edited by Dr Pania Te Maro, was published in December 2022.
 The publication addresses how to enact Te Tiriti o Waitangi and equitably privilege mātauranga, kaupapa and tikanga Māori with other knowledge systems that are typically privileged.